GiorgioNatili/ntfenervit/release/0.4.0/domenico_migration.md

     python src/manage.py migrate campaigns 0004

 ## IMPORTANT: to plan a task for populate new Event fields based on old ones:
+*This is needed for historical data.
+It can be done anytime.
+*Contact the developer if this operation is requested in the future.

-*create users ITS for missing ones: Bosio, Marangi, Piovan *its_districtmanager based on districtmanager
+*create usersITS for missing ones: Bosio, Marangi, Piovan

+*its_districtmanager based on old field 'districtmanager'

     python setup/release/20140811/populate_its.py

-*consultant based on trainer
+*consultant based on old field 'trainer'

     python setup/release/20140811/populate_consultant.py

-*then apply the following migration to remove old fields

-    python src/manage.py migrate campaigns 0005 #this will remove unused fields
+*old field can be removed from code, then to create migration to apply